Abalone: United States

 Sport harvesting of red abalone is permitted with a California fishing license and an abalone stamp card.
 In 2008, the abalone card also came with a set of 24 tags.
 This was reduced to 18 abalone per year in 2014, and as of 2017 the limit has been reduced to 12, only nine of which may be taken south of Mendocino County.
 Legal-size abalone must be tagged immediately.
 Abalone may only be taken using breath-hold techniques or shorepicking; scuba diving for abalone is strictly prohibited.
 Taking of abalone is not permitted south of the mouth of San Francisco Bay.
 A size minimum of 7 in measured across the shell is in place.
 A person may be in possession of only three abalone at any given time.

 As of 2017, abalone season is May to October, excluding July.
 Transportation of abalone may only legally occur while the abalone is still attached in the shell.
 Sale of sport-obtained abalone is illegal, including the shell.
 Only red abalone may be taken, as black, white, pink, flat, green, and pinto abalone are protected by law.
-In 2018, The California Fish and Game Commission closed recreational abalone season due to dramatically declining populations.
+In 2018, the California Fish and Game Commission closed recreational abalone season due to dramatically declining populations.
 That year, they extended the moratorium to last through April 2021.
+Afterwards, they extended the ban for another 5 years until April 2026.

 An abalone diver is normally equipped with a thick wetsuit, including a hood, bootees, and gloves, and usually also a mask, snorkel, weight belt, abalone iron, and abalone gauge.
 Alternatively, the rock picker can feel underneath rocks at low tides for abalone.
 Abalone are mostly taken in depths from a few inches up to 10 m; less common are freedivers who can work deeper than 10 m.
 Abalone are normally found on rocks near food sources such as kelp.
 An abalone iron is used to pry the abalone from the rock before it has time to fully clamp down.
 Divers dive from boats, kayaks, tube floats, or directly off the shore.

 The largest abalone recorded in California is 12.34 in, caught by John Pepper somewhere off the coast of San Mateo County in September 1993.

 The mollusc Concholepas concholepas is often sold in the United States under the name "Chilean abalone", though it is not an abalone, but a muricid.